Travel Teaches Us

 I learned the hard way that life is just life and things happen.
 The way in which I react is what determines my course and my mood.
 So instead of sulking in my sorrows, I took the opportunity to do something I'd always wanted to do.

-I closed my eyes, pointed at the departures screen, and said that I would fly to wherever my finger landed.
+I closed my eyes, pointed at the departures screen, and said I would fly to wherever my finger landed.

 Would you believe it landed on the beautiful city of Prague?
 And there was a flight leaving in 2 hours, with an open seat for me.
 6 hours later, I was eating goulash in Old Town Square, next to the Tyn Church, in Prague.